 Keep in mind, not all lenders charge an origination fee.
 Other lenders offer personal loans without an origination fee — giving you more of the loan amount that you’re approved for.

 Best Egg charges a $15 fee for a late payment or returned payment.
-And if you choose to forgo automatic payments, Best Egg may apply a $7 payment processing fee.

 But if you want to pay off your loan early, you can do so without penalty because Best Egg doesn’t charge a prepayment fee.